Do you like drama, drawing, dancing, or even just doodling? Or would you rather read, recite, rehearse or write?

 Provide an updated resume that includes information about your current and past education, work/volunteer experience, extracurricular activities, and marketable skills (computer software knowledge, social media, languages, etc.)

 We will contact you about your application status within a week of the submission deadline.
 We will invite applicants being considered for the Program for an interview at the Festival office at 195 Church Street.
-Interviews will be held from October 17-20, 2017.

 Please note that due to the volume of applications we receive, we are unable to invite all applicants for an interview.

+The International Festival of Arts & Ideas takes positive steps to enhance diversity in both its community and its programs.
+The Festival commits to this policy, not because of legal obligations, but because it fully believes that such practices are basic to human dignity.
 The International Festival of Arts & Ideas is an equal opportunity employer and does not discriminate on the basis race, color, age, ethnicity, religion, national origin, pregnancy, sexual orientation, gender identity, genetic information, sex, marital status, disability or status as a U.S. veteran.

 Gateway Community College does not discriminate against individual on the grounds of race, color, religious creed, sexual identification, age, national origin, ancestry, political beliefs, marital status, sexual orientation, veteran status, handicaps, present or past history of mental disability, learning disability, genetic information, criminal record or physical disability, but not limited to, blindness.
 Gateway Community College is an Affirmative Action/Equal Opportunity/ADA educational institution.